Creating Films for Personal Fulfillment: The Story Behind “Hippo”

 Defying Conventional Hollywood Norms

-“If the ‘center' is what Hippo has strayed from, let's stay as far away from the center as humanly possible.”
+“If the ‘center’ is what Hippo has strayed from, Let's stay as far away from the center as humanly possible.”

-Embracing Self-Reliance and Unique Perspectives
+Embracing Self-Reliance and Distinctive Perspectives

 When something works, whether it’s a scripted line or an improvised moment, it echoes deeply deeply.
 As filmmakers, we are our own best audience, and creating for oneself can lead to the most genuine and fulfilling experiences.